martinpihrt/OSPy/hardware_pcb/sensors_pcb_fw/docs/Details.md

 - Fill in the password for connecting to the network.
 After filling in, press the *Save* button.

 ### Sensor Settings
+Always connect all connectors first and then setup the sensor!
 - Sensor Name = enter the name of this sensor (for example "pool temperature").
 - Wi-Fi AP password = enter your password for access to Wi-Fi in AP mode (AP manager).
 Default is: "ospy-sensor-esp32".
 - FW upload password = enter your password for access to firmware uploading to sensor.
 Default is: "fg4s5b.s,trr7sw8sgyvrDfg".